alfrepo/blog/content/docs/notes/article000026.md

 ![](./article00026/inspector-console.png)

-AWS Inspector is a service that can scan your AWS infrastructure for security vulnerabilities.
+AWS Inspector - **vulnerability scan for infrastructure**.

+Scan your AWS infrastructure for .
 Inspector can scan your EC2 instances, your S3 buckets, and your VPCs, and it can also scan your network traffic for suspicious activity.

 ### AWS Security Hub